James Cameron (activist): Arrest and attempted lynching

 On August 7, 1930, when Cameron was 16 years old, he had gone out to play horseshoes before getting in a 1926 Ford Roadster driven by teenager Thomas Shipp, who soon picked up another teenager, Abram Smith.
 People said they attempted to rob a young white man, Claude Deeter, and killed him.
-Initial reports said that Shipp and Smith raped Deeter's girlfriend, Mary Ball, who was with him at the time, although she later denied it.
-Cameron said he ran away before the man was killed.
+Initial reports said that Shipp and Smith raped Deeter's fiancée, Mary Ball.
+Cameron said he ran away before the man was killed, and Ball could not identify him as one of the attackers.

 The three youths were caught quickly, arrested, and charged the same night with robbery, murder and rape.
 A lynch mob broke into the jail where Cameron and his two friends were being held.
 According to Cameron's account, a lynch mob of 12,000–15,000 at the Grant County Courthouse Square took all three youths from the jail.
 The lynch mob killed the older two first: they took Shipp out of the cell and beat him, and hanged him from the bars of his jail window; Smith was dead from beating before the mob hanged both the boys from a tree in the square.
 The mob beat Cameron and put a noose around his neck; before he was hanged, the voice of an unidentified woman intervened, saying that he was innocent.
 The rope scarred Cameron's neck; years later, he bought a piece of it.
 The crowd parted ways and let Cameron stumble back to the jail.

-Flossie Bailey, a local NAACP official, and the State Attorney General worked to gain indictments against leaders of the mob in the lynchings but were unsuccessful.
-No one was ever charged in the murders of Shipp and Smith, nor the assault on Cameron.
+Flossie Bailey, a local NAACP official, and the State Attorney General worked to gain indictments against leaders of the mob in the lynchings.
+A total of eight people were indicted for the lynching.
+However, all of the cases were dropped after two of the defendants were acquitted.

-Cameron was convicted at trial in 1931 as an accessory before the fact to the murder of Deeter, and served four years of his sentence in a state prison.
-After he was paroled, he moved to Detroit, Michigan, where he worked at Stroh Brewery Company and attended Wayne State University.
+In 1931, Cameron was tried for being an accessory before the fact to the murder of Deeter.
+He was convicted on a lesser count of being an accessory before the fact to manslaughter and sentenced to two to 21 years in prison.
+He served four years at the Indiana State Prison before being paroled in 1935.
+Afterwards, Cameron moved to Detroit, Michigan, where he worked at Stroh Brewery Company and attended Wayne State University.

-In 1991, Indiana governor Evan Bayh pardoned Cameron.
+In 1993, Governor Evan Bayh pardoned Cameron, who said his confession that he had held Ball while Smith raped her had been beaten out of him.